Law & Order: Criminal Intent season 6: Guest stars

 Martha Plimpton guest stars in the season premiere episode "Blind Spot" as Jo Gage, the serial killing daughter of Detective Goren's former mentor, Dr. Declan Gage, who is portrayed by John Glover.
 Plimpton's cousin, Ever Carradine, guest stars in the later episode, "Bombshell."

 Anne Dudek portrays a teacher named Danielle McCaskin, who falls madly in love with her student, Keith Tyler (Anton Yelchin), after regrettably having sex with his father in the episode "Tru Love."

 In "Siren Call," Brooke Shields portrays Kelly Sloane-Raines, a rich supermodel whose husband is believed to be involved in the murder of a small-town police officer's daughter.

+In "Maltese Cross," Chance Kelly plays Charlie Hugo, a firefighter who assaults Logan starting a brawl between the NYPD and NYFD.
+Nina Siemaszko guest-stars as Claudia Duffy, the wife of a slain firefighter.
+A link between the murder and another 12-year-old case is made when Logan and Wheeler talk to a Mrs. Hoffman played by Kaitlin Hopkins.
+Rocco Sisto as Police Commissioner Fahey, and Neal Jones as Chief of Detectives Bradshaw, make their first appearances in this episode.

-Rip Torn guest stars as Jules Copeland in "Bedfellows," the wealthy and snide father of a wealthy and prominent historian.
+Rip Torn guest stars as Jules Copeland in "Bedfellows," the snide father of a wealthy and prominent historian, Adlai.
+Paul Fitzgerald plays Jules' less-favored son Ted, whose wife Lena is played by Carrie Preston.

 Liza Minnelli guest stars as Beth Harner, a grieving mother who might get closure as a suspect is found that might have been involved in her daughter's brutal murder on Halloween night in the 1990s.
-The episode "Masquerade" revealed many resemblances to the case of JonBenét Ramsey, a six-year-old girl made famous by her unsolved murder and subsequent media coverage.
+Bill Irwin appears as Beth's neighbor, Nate Royce with Dashiell Eaves as his son Jamie.
+Matt McGrath plays Simon Fife, the initial suspect, and media personality Faith Yancy is portrayed by Geneva Carr.

+Agnes Bruckner plays May, chasing her husband Zach's (Kohl Sudduth) dream of becoming a "Country Crossover" singing star.
+Both are suspects, along with Griffin Dunne's and Evan Parke's characters, when May's producer is killed.

 Fran Drescher and Michael Biehn portray Elaine and Leland Dockerty, a couple whose military daughter disappears over Thanksgiving after she comes home from a tour of duty.
 Leland Dockerty was the Deputy Commissioner of the NYPD.
 Rita Moreno also guest stars in "The War at Home" as Detective Robert Goren's mother, Frances, who has fallen ill from dealing with her cancer; she later returns in the Goren/Eames team season finale episode "Endgame," where she succumbs to her cancer shortly after Goren brings up his paternity.